 My mom is flying over to Paris for two weeks in May and I couldn’t be more excited.
 She’ll get here right as I’m running out of my last Euros haha!
 And in hopes of curing my travel bug I have completely thrown myself into planning our Eurotrip!
 Forget about school, and definitely forget about that paper due next week… My head is in Italy already.

 So the idea is that we will travel around the Mediterranean.
 There are hopes of a cruise, a trek over to the Croatian coast (ahhh, I’m dying to see Dubrovnik!), Italian food, and some Greek island-hopping!
+I’ve even been checking out some of the best cruise deals online to get me in the mood!
 Can we do it all?
 Haha, who knows, but the idea of it all is making me dance around my apartment for the time being.

 |Greek isles – Photo credit.|